Obbie254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner  changes owner of the file
-4-empty      create an empty file called hello 5-execute    adding execute permission to the owner
+4-empty      create an empty file called hello 5-execute    adding execute permission to the owner 6-multiple_permission giving permissions to user, group and others